Philippines Drug War and Human Rights Solidarity Campaign

 - Rappler: Robredo only stated facts in UN video, says spokesperson

-The Philippines' largest broadsheet newspaper and 8th most read web site in the country as of this writing, The Inquirer, interviewed our executive director David Borden, as well as fellow event speaker Alison Smith, two weeks after the event.
+The Philippines' largest broadsheet newspaper and 8th most read web site in the country at that time, The Inquirer, interviewed our executive director David Borden, as well as fellow event speaker Alison Smith, two weeks after the event.
 The interview, titled "Group says Duterte, not Robredo, upsetting int'l community," was widely read, shared by Inquirer readers nearly 9,000 times.

-A transcript of the video is posted on Vice President Robredo's web site.
+A transcript of the video was posted on Vice President Robredo's web site.

 Articles covering our statement defending the vice president against the Speaker's false attack: